Zach Clough: Rochdale (loan)

 On loan deadline day on 31 August 2018, Clough signed on loan for Rochdale until January 2019.
 He scored on his debut for Rochdale in a 2–1 EFL Trophy win over Bury on 4 September 2018.
 On 31 January 2019, Clough rejoined Rochdale on loan for the rest of the 2018–19 season.
 Clough said that during his loan at Rochdale, he picked up a lot of injuries which prevented him from playing as much as he had liked to.

 Wigan Athletic

 On 22 January 2021, Clough joined League One side Wigan Athletic on a short-term deal until the end of the 2020–21 season.
 Clough made his Wigan debut against Fleetwood Town in a 0–0 draw at the DW Stadium.
 He went on to score his first goal for the club on the final day of the 2020–21 season in a 4–3 home defeat to Swindon Town.
 On 26 May it was announced he would be released when his contract ends after 13 appearances for the club.
+After leaving Wigan, Clough said "I didn't start that many (games) because of probably fitness and sharpness that I bought at that time, I needed to just get back out there.
+I really did enjoy it" about his time at the club.